AlvarezIglesias/EasySDL2/README.md

 ## How to use
 ### Windows and Visual studio
-In your project, open nugget package manger and install SDL2 and SDL_image.
+In your project, open nugget package manger and install SDL2, SDL_image and SDL_mixer.
 Include this hpp in your files
 On top of your .cpp file, add: #include "EasySDL2.hpp"